Winding Numbers And Full Extendibility in Holomorphic Motions: Introduction

-In the one-dimensional case, there is a counter-example of a holomorphic motion of a subset in the Riemann sphere over a non-simply connected one-dimensional hyperbolic complex manifold, which is not fully extendable (see, for examples,~\cite{D,E,BJMS}).
-This leads to consider the following {\em zero winding number condition} in holomorphic motions.
+Slodkowski's Theorem (see~\cite{Sl,GJW}) says that any holomorphic motion of $E$ over $\Delta$ is fully extendable.
+There is an example of a holomorphic motion of $E$ over a non-simply connected one-dimensional hyperbolic complex manifold $X$, which is not fully extendable (see, for example,~\cite{E}).
+This leads to consider the following {\em zero winding number condition} in holomorphic motions of $E$ over a one-dimensional hyperbolic complex manifold $X$ as follows.